• Skip to primary navigation

 Overhead view of a jar of chocolate mousse with a scoop taken out of it.

-Yes, when made as directed this recipe is completely dairy free.
+Yes, when made as directed this recipe is completely dairy free and gluten-free.

 Why is my vegan mousse grainy?